hhuscf/HMPR/README.md

 # HMPR
-A Hierarchical and Multi-modal Framework for Place Recognition The code will come soon...
+A Hierarchical and Multi-modal Framework for Place Recognition <br />
+The code will come soon...